 And if you’re driving around in a car that you honestly can’t afford, making endless monthly payments before trading it in for the next shiny thing on wheels, the debt isn’t a good thing.

-How Do Auto Loans Contribute to the Crisis?
+How Do Auto Loans Contribute to the Debt Crisis?

 You might have seen our recent article on today’s auto loans.
 In it, we talk about how the average new car price is higher than ever before, even after you account for inflation.
 But just how significant is this data, and how impactful can an auto loan really be, especially in terms of household debt?